maratoid/kraken/README.md

     thirdparty_scheduler = "scheduler_helm_repo/custom-scheduler-chart-x.x.x"

+Note that 'name|..' syntax is not used here.

 ## Create cluster

 Easiest way to create a non-local kraken cluster is to use /bin scripts that let you create a kraken cluster from a remote docker container.